Chemical and Biotechnical Technology and Food Technology

 Communication and theory of science

-Chemical and biotechnical technology
+Chemical technology (15 ECTS)

 The common part teaches you how to apply mathematics, commerce, production and quality control, planning experiments and communication in relation to your specialisation.
 In connection with your specialisation you work with subjects that relate to laboratory or food technologies.
 You learn how to acquire and study new academic knowledge.